-To align with this effort, YWCA Spokane is looking for local businesses who want to become End The Silence campaign partners.
+To align with this effort, YWCA Spokane is looking for local businesses that want to become End The Silence campaign partners.
 Each partner will work with our Community Education and Outreach Coordinator, Nicole Nimens, to establish a specific visible goal/activity to engage in during the Week Without Violence campaign that will focus on increasing awareness around the End The Silence movement.

 Sign Up As A Week Without Violence Partner

 - Notify Nicole Nimens, YWCA Community Education and Outreach Coordinator, that your business/agency is interested in partnering with YWCA Spokane during the Week Without Violence by calling 509-789-9290 or email firstname.lastname@example.org.

 SUPPORT & AWARENESS

-Notify Nicole Nimens, YWCA Spokane Community Education and Outreach Coordinator, at firstname.lastname@example.org or call 509-789-9290 if your organization/business plans to engage in the End The Silence movement, or would like to host a training at your place of business.
+Notify Nicole Nimens, YWCA Spokane Community Education and Outreach Coordinator, at email@example.com or call 509-789-9290 if your organization/business plans to engage in the End The Silence movement, or would like to host a training at your place of business.
 YWCA Spokane is here to support and promote you every step of the way.

-Thank you for taking a stand against domestic violence with the YWCA Spokane!
+Thank you for taking a stand against domestic violence with YWCA Spokane!
 Together we will End The Silence around domestic violence and show victims that they are surrounded by a community of people who are here to support them.

 NEED MORE INFO FOR YOURSELF, A FAMILY MEMBER, OR A FRIEND?